 The best cheap wireless earbuds you can buy today

-Battery life is subpar at 5 hours, the same amount of playtime as the AirPods.
-However, the accompanying charging case increases it to 15 hours total and has enough interior space to stash several small EDC items such as cash, credit cards, and gym membership key fobs.
+Battery life is nothing special at 5 hours.
+However, the accompanying charging case increases it to 15 hours total and has enough interior space to stash several small everyday items such as cash, credit cards, and gym membership key fobs.

 Read our full Plantronics BackBeat Fit 3100 review.